+SECOND: obtain approval from your adviser and from the chair of Math & CS.
 Permission will be granted if one or more of the following situations apply:

-- Student needs extra credit to graduate on time or move to the next class. - 2) Student needs a pre-requisite for major classes to keep pace for graduation. - 3) Student demonstrates better academic success with 12-13 credits per semester than with 15-17. - 4) Student wants to take class that is not offered at Adelphi University.
+- 1) You need extra credit to graduate on time or move to the next class. - 2) You need a pre-requisite for major classes to keep pace for graduation. - 3) You demonstrate better academic success with 12-13 credits per semester than with 15-17. - 4) You want to take a class that is not offered at Adelphi University.